-As all of us who have been through the immigration process are well aware immigration processimmigration do not come without complications.
-Among them, the most common is that applications are delayed and get stuck in backlogs in endless waiting times.
-Usually, blame what is called an unreasonable delay, very difficult to accelerate.
+As all of us who have been through the immigration process know, immigration does not come without complications.
+Among them, the most common is that applications are delayed and stuck in endless waiting times.
+When asked a question like “Why my green card does not arrive?” we usually have to answer that the fault lies with what is called an unreasonable delay very difficult to speed up.

 What is unreasonable delay and why is it affecting my case?

-An unreasonable delay in immigration means that the application sent to the immigration offices, specifically USCIS, has been stuck in bureaucratic limbo, has been stuck in bureaucratic limbo and cannot move forward. and cannot move forward.
+An unreasonable delay in immigration means that the application sent to the immigration offices, specifically USCIS, has been stuck in bureaucratic limbo and cannot move forward. and cannot move forward.

-In other words, unreasonable delays occur when the problem has to do with immigration agencies.and not with problems in individual applications.
-Probably the cases most affected by these delays are green cards, or permanent or permanent residency.
+That is, unreasonable delays occur when the problem has to do with the immigration agencies, not with problems in individual applications.
+Probably the cases most affected by these delays are green cards or permanent residences. permanent residency.

 The time is getting longer, the applicants are getting impatient, and the problems of not having an immigration status keep surfacing.
-So, if you find yourself wondering, “Why isn’t my green card arriving?”, first it is important to be informed about the estimated times for each procedure and if there are possibilities to speed it up.
+So, if you find yourself wondering “Why isn’t my green card arriving?”, it is first important to find out the estimated time frame for each process and if there are possibilities to speed it up.

 What is the USCIS waiting time?